Tech Brew Ride Home

 Microsoft considered buying Cursor but didn't pull the trigger before SpaceX's deal.
 Microsoft launches its first-ever voluntary retirement program, Anthropic's secondary market valuation hits $1T on Forge Global, and SpaceX's S-1 reveals plans to manufacture its own GPUs.
 Sources: Microsoft considered buying Cursor in recent weeks but didn't make an offer; Microsoft has been working to boost GitHub Copilot's popularity (CNBC) Microsoft announces the first voluntary retirement program in its 50-

-- Intelligent reportElon Buys Cursor?
+- Intelligent ReportElon Buys Cursor?

 Published Apr 22, 2026